-- -to accept or renounce an inheritance, legacy, donation, or foundation to which certain conditions are attached; - -to purchase immovable goods (land, buildings, real estate, etc.); - -to sell, exchange, mortgage, or divert in any other way from the place for which they were destined, objects of art, historical documents, or other movable property of significant importance; - -to sell, exchange, mortgage, or pawn immovable church property, to subject it to any other servitude, burden, or purpose (easements), or lease it for more than a year; - -to borrow money for operational needs or projects; - -to build, raze, or rebuild in a new form a church building or to make extraordinary repairs upon such buildings; - -to paint or renovate the interior of any church in the diocese, diocesan approval must be sought; - -to establish a cemetery; - -to enter into a lawsuit as one of the parties involved; and, - -to establish a school or any other similar parochial institution; - -to establish an endowment for a parish, school, or other purpose.
+- -to accept or renounce an inheritance, legacy, donation, or foundation to which certain conditions are attached; - -to purchase immovable goods (land, buildings, real estate, etc.); - -to begin a capital campaign of more than \$150,000 or 25% of the prior year's ordinary income, whichever is greater; - -to sell, exchange, mortgage, or divert in any other way from the place for which they were destined, objects of art, historical documents, or other movable property of significant importance; - -to sell, exchange, mortgage, or pawn immovable church property-including real estatewhen the property is valued in excess of \$25,000 or 5% of the prior year's ordinary income, whichever is greater; - -even when the sale, exchange, mortgage or pawn is below that threshold but the aggregate of what has or will be alienated is in excess of the above threshold; - -or to subject it to any other servitude, burden, or purpose (e.g. those easements valued above \$25,000); - -or lease it for more than a year, or when the value is greater than \$100,000; - -to borrow money for operational needs or projects; - -to build, raze, or rebuild in a new form a church building or to make extraordinary repairs upon such buildings; - -to paint or renovate the interior of any church in the diocese, diocesan approval must be sought; - -to establish a cemetery; - -to enter into a lawsuit as one of the parties involved; and, - -to establish a school or any other similar parochial institution; - -to establish an endowment for a parish, school, or other purpose.